evant/crequire/README.md

 # the 'example2.o' file for a recompile.

 crequire "example2", :force => true do
-  # To define a method signature, call a function corresponding to the function
+  # To define a function signature, declare the type followed by the function
-  # you are defining.
-Pass in the types of the arguments in order, followed by
+  # name, passing in the types as symbols or strings.
-  # what is returned.
-You don't have to specify a return if it is void.

-  sum(:int, :int, :return => :int)
+  int sum(:int, :int)

   # To make working with pointers easer, you can define them as *INPUT or
   # *OUTPUT.

-  add("int *INPUT", "int *INPUT", "int *OUTPUT") end
+  void add("int *INPUT", "int *INPUT", "int *OUTPUT") end

 Example2.sum(1, 2) => 3